deriv-com/deriv-app/packages/components/stories/drawer/README.md

 # Drawer Component

-Renders a `Drawer` component.
-The Drawer is a menu appears in the right side of the screen for desktop view and in the buttom of the screen for mobile view.
+A menu appears in the right side of the screen for desktop view and in the buttom of the screen for mobile view.

 #### Supported Gestures: